surajssc1232/webflyx/qoutes/starwars.md

 * "May the Force be with you"
 * "I find your lack of faith disturbing"
 * "I am your father"
 * "Do or do not.
-Ther is not try"
+There is no try"
 * "I've got a bad feeling about this"